angular/angular/aio/content/guide/http.md

 But an interceptor can change this to an _observable_ that emits more than once.

-A revised version of the `CachingInterceptor` optionally returns an _observable_ that immediately emits the cached response, sends the request to the npm web api anyway, and emits again later with the updated search results.
+A revised version of the `CachingInterceptor` optionally returns an _observable_ that immediately emits the cached response, sends the request to the NPM web API anyway, and emits again later with the updated search results.

 <code-example